 RTX 3050 features 8GB GDDR6 memory and 2560 Cuda Cores.
 This helps it perform faster graphical operations and max out most graphical settings at 1080p.
 Perhaps, this is the best 1080p gaming card right now if you can get it for the MSRP.
 The i5 12400F-RTX 3050 combo will help you achieve 60+ fps in almost every title.
 Of course, some games are exceptions where you might need to compromise on some settings.

-Intel Core i5 12400 and 12400F are the best additions in the Alder Lake lineup where not only you are getting 6 cores and 12 threads for awesome gaming and productivity performance, but you are also getting the most out of your money spent.
-After successfully beating the Ryzen 5600X by giving higher value per …
+Intel Core i5 12400F is the best addition to the Alder Lake lineup where not only you are getting 6 cores and 12 threads for awesome gaming and productivity performance, but you are also getting the most out of your money spent.
+After successfully beating the Ryzen 5600X by giving higher value per dollar spent, […]

 - Chipset: NVIDIA GeForce RTX 3060

 - Output: DisplayPort x 3 (v1.4a) / HDMI 2.1 x...